Deepak9829/Deepak9829/README.md

 <img align='left' src='https://raw.githubusercontent.com/Deepak9829/IMAGES/master/WhatsApp%20Image%202022-03-14%20at%205.02.37%20PM.jpeg' width="240" height="230" >

-I'm tech enthusiasts who wants to explore & learn the latest technologies to makes lives better.
+I'm tech enthusiasts who wants to explore & learn the latest technologies to makes lives better. <br>
 I am highly fixated and eager to leverage the in-depth knowledge of high-end technical skills like DevOps, Cloud Computing, Big Data, Automation, and many more to drive success in the technological world.

 <br>
 <br>